software-development-project-1/software-development-project-1.github.io/material/sprint-1.md

 Taskboards are either physical taskboards, for example whiteboards in an office, or virtual taskboards.
 These days, it is quite common that a virtual taskboard are used as Product Backlogs and Sprint Backlogs.
 During this we will be using virtual taskboard platform, called [Trello](https://trello.com).

+## Managing backlogs in Trello

+[Trello](https://trello.com) is an online platform for managing virtual taskboards.
+We will be using Trello to manage our project's Product Backlog and Sprint Backlogs.

 {: .highlight-title}

 > Submitting this Sprint's exercises